 By Brent M. Jones

-Durant just didn't live long enough to see all the options.
-He defended free will, a soul that was unique, and he saw a universe that created and advanced life all around him.
-He refused to accept deterministic conclusions, that the end was all predetermined by the beginning, and he valued individual experience.
-What he lacked was options into what could happen after death to the soul.
+My own opinion is Durant was on the right track, but with incomplete conclusions on the nature of the soul in part because he just did not live long enough to see all the options.
+He defended free will, that the soul was unique, valued individual experience, and he saw a universe whose purpose was to create and advance life. and he valued individual experience.
+What he lacked were options into what could happen after death to the soul.